 3 = thought it was a gift basket business

-Creative Memories was started over ten years ago by a Montana homemaker and a business executive to offer a complete line of responsible photo albums and supplies.
+Creative Memories was started in 1987 by a Montana homemaker and a business executive to offer a complete line of responsible photo albums and supplies.
 It started with six independent instructors and has grown to over 35,000.

 #2 - How are your pictures stored?